-The Raspberry Pi 4 is an undeniable upgrade over its predecessors in the performance stakes, but performance comes at a cost: increased power draw, and therefore increased heat generation from the BCM2711B0 SoC at its heart.
+The Raspberry Pi 4 is an undeniable upgrade over previous Raspberry Pi computers in the performance stakes, but performance comes at a cost: increased power draw, and therefore increased heat generation from the BCM2711B0 SoC at its heart.
 Without some form of aftermarket cooling, thermal throttling occurs in as little as three and a half minutes.

 Thankfully, the Raspberry Pi community is ready with solutions - such as the Pimoroni Fan Shim or wholly-passive Heatsink, both compatible with the company’s latest Pibow layered case design and with enough clearance to support the use of most Hardware Attached on Top (HAT) add-ons.
 Then there’s the Ice Tower, designed by 52Pi and sold via Seeed Studio, which is… well, we’ll get to that.